ntopaz/characterize_neisseria_capsule/README.md

 This will produce a directory called "neisseria_capsule_DB," containing all of the blast databases used in the main script.

-#### 2) Use characterization script to obtain serogroup information for a collection of FASTA genome assembly files
+#### 2) Use characterization script to obtain serogroup information for a collection of FASTA genome assembly files:
+*Note: Fasta files must have one of the following extensions: .fasta, .fna. fas

 Usage: